vitorestevam/mimic/README.md

 ## How to use

--f Refers to the file you want to mimetiza
+-f Refers to the file you want to mimetize

 -r Refers to the rules you want to apply

 ```